 Only through God's grace we were able to have a smaller, yet intimate chapel service on a magical wine farm.

 The true meaning of 'unconditional love' was felt in so many ways possible.
 The best feeling was when I saw Bhavesh for the first time waiting for me in front of the church with so many emotions passing through both of us.
-As we locked eyes for the first that day, I knew what the rest of my life would look like.
+As we locked eyes for the first time that day, I knew what the rest of my life would look like.
 Unconditional love is possible.

 The morning of the wedding Bhavesh gave me a letter he had written months ago for our special day as we were supposed to get married on the 11th of April.
 As I read the letter, tears were rolling down my cheeks and I immediately knew that this man is my true soulmate.
 My pillar, my strength, my everlasting.
 We had such a difficult time through the pandemic with rules and regulations changing daily as we kept our heads high and accepted the things we cannot change.